imrafaelmerino/java-fun/docs/README.md

 ```

 And we can pass in predicates to be more specific about the
-possible values any field can have
+possible values a field can have

 ```java